Learn about the laws that control payday lending in Maryland

 You may have to pay additional fees in different circumstances.
 If you don’t make a payment on time you may have to pay a late charge.
 If a check does not go through because of insufficient funds in your account, your lender may charge a non-sufficient funds (NSF) fee.
 Some lenders can also charge application fees and loan disbursement fees, and they might even charge you if you choose to repay your loan amount early.

-Have any more questions about Maryland payday loans?
+Have any more questions about payday loans in Maryland?

 Are online payday loans legal?

 No, they’re not.
-Maryland payday loan laws apply to out-of-state lenders who operate online.
+Maryland payday loan laws apply to out-of-state lenders that operate online.